 Now for the most asked question ever... how long should I expose my emulsion?
-This varies greatly between the two types of emulsions and the type of exposure unit used, along with a dozen other variables.
-Just remember your pre sensitized is going to expose much quicker than your diazo based emulsion.
+This varies greatly between the two types of emulsions and the type of screen printing exposure unit used, along with a dozen other variables.
+Just remember your pre-sensitized emulsion is going to expose much quicker than your diazo based emulsion.

-Here is a chart of our emulsions and the approx. drying time based on light source.
-We are in dry weather with little humidity and are using the same light set up for each test.
+Here is a chart of our emulsions and the approximate drying time based on the light source.
+We are in dry weather with little humidity and are using the same light setup for each test.
 Please remember your results will vary!

 Please take into consideration everything above is recommendation, except the emulsion being dry before exposing... that is law.

 - We find that our TEX-Red Emulsion (ready to use) is the easiest to work with for beginners with DIY light set ups

 - Our PWR Emulsion (ready to use) is an easier to use emulsion for a water resistant stencil, if you are printing with water-based inks